SarvarKh/ofn-wiki/Development-Environment-Setup:-OS-X-(El-Capitan).md

 ## Step 5.
 RVM
 Ruby Version Manager is a very useful tool which facilitates the management of ruby configuration on a per-project basis, allowing any number of setups using different versions of ruby, rails or gems to be used on the same machine relatively seamlessly.

 At the time of writing, you must now use [gpg](https://en.wikipedia.org/wiki/GNU_Privacy_Guard) to verify the integrity of the RVM installer.
-Might be worth checking [here](https://rvm.io/) to ensure this is still the correct process to follow.
+Might be worth checking the [RVM homepage](https://rvm.io/) to ensure this is still the correct process to follow.
 You can install gpg using Homebrew:

     $ brew install gpg
     $ brew doctor

-Download the public key for the RVM installer:
+Download the public key for the RVM installer (again, probably worth checking the [RVM homepage](https://rvm.io/) for up to date instructions):

     $ gpg --keyserver hkp://keys.gnupg.net --recv-keys 409B6B1796C275462A1703113804BB82D39DC0E3